SystemsApproach/ops/intro.rst

   * **Remote Device Management:** A standard (e.g., IPMI, Redfish) that defines a way to remotely manage hardware devices in support of zero-touch provisioning.
-The idea is to send and receive out-of-band messages over the LAN in place of having serial console access to the device.
+The idea is to send and receive out-of-band messages over the LAN in place of having video or serial console access to the device.
+Additionally, these may integrate with monitoring and other device health telemetry systems.

-  * **Inventory Management:** Tracking deployed physical hardware is a sub-step of the provisioning process.
+  * **Inventory Management:** Planning and tracking both the physical (racks, servers, switches, cabling) and virtual (IP ranges and addresses, VLANs) resources is a sub-step of the provisioning process.
+This process frequently starts using simple spreadsheets and text files, but as complexity grows a dedicated database for inventory will facilitate greater automation.

 * **Lifecycle Management:** Upgrading and replacing functionality (e.g., new services, new features to existing services) over time.